-[Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" section at the end of rule 3745-31-01 of the Administrative Code.]
+[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (LLLLLL) of rule 3745-31-01 of the Administrative Code entitled, "referenced materials."]

-(A) Start construction limitation
+(A) Start construction limitation.

-(B) Air pollutants covered
+(B) Air pollutants covered.

-(D) PM10 precursors
+(D) PM10 precursors.

-(E) Clean coal technology
+(E) Clean coal technology.

-(2) Temporary clean coal technology demonstration projects
+(2) Temporary clean coal technology demonstration projects.

 Installation, operation, cessation, or removal of a temporary clean coal technology demonstration project shall not subject such demonstration project to the requirements of Section 111 or Part D of Title I of the Clean Air Act.

-(3) Permanent clean coal technology demonstration projects
+(3) Permanent clean coal technology demonstration projects.

-For permanent clean coal technology demonstration, projects that constitute repowering, as defined in Section 402(12) of Title IV, (acid deposition control) of the Clean Air Act, any qualifying clean coal technology demonstration project shall not be subject to standards of performance under Section 111 of the Clean Air Act or to the review and permitting requirements of Part C of Title I of the Clean Air Act for any air pollutant the potential emissions of which will not increase as a result of the clean coal technology demonstration project.
+For permanent clean coal technology demonstration projects that constitute repowering, as defined in Section 402(12) of Title IV, (acid deposition control) of the Clean Air Act, any qualifying clean coal technology demonstration project shall not be subject to standards of performance under Section 111 of the Clean Air Act or to the review and permitting requirements of Part C of Title I of the Clean Air Act for any air pollutant the potential emissions of which will not increase as a result of the clean coal technology demonstration project.

-(4) Exemption for reactivation of very clean coal technology units
+(4) Exemption for reactivation of very clean coal technology units.

 Physical changes or changes in the method of operation associated with the commencement of commercial operations by a coal-fired utility unit after a period of discontinued operation shall not subject the emissions unit to the requirements of Section 111 or Part C of Title I of the Clean Air Act where the emissions unit:

-(a) Has not been in operation for the two-year period prior to the enactment of the Clean Air Act Amendments of 1990, and the emissions from such emissions unit continue to be carried in the director's emission inventory at the time of enactment;
+(a) Has not been in operation for the two-year period prior to the enactment of the Clean Air Act Amendments of 1990, and the emissions from such emissions unit continue to be carried in the director's emission inventory at the time of enactment .

-(b) Was equipped prior to shut-down with a continuous system of emission control that achieves a removal efficiency for sulfur dioxide of no less than eighty-five percent and a removal efficiency for particulate matter of no less than ninety-eight percent;
+(b) Was equipped prior to shut-down with a continuous system of emission control that achieves a removal efficiency for sulfur dioxide of no less than eighty-five per cent and a removal efficiency for particulate matter of no less than ninety-eight per cent .

 (d) Is otherwise in compliance with the requirements of the Clean Air Act.

-(F) Secondary emissions
+(F) Secondary emissions.

-If a major stationary source is subject to this rule on the basis of the direct emissions from the major stationary source, the applicable conditions of this rule must also be met for secondary emissions.
+If a major stationary source is subject to this rule on the basis of the direct emissions from the major stationary source, the applicable conditions of this rule shall also be met for secondary emissions.
 However, secondary emissions may be exempt from LAER requirements and compliance certification requirements under paragraphs (A)(1) and (A)(2) of rule 3745-31-22 of the Administrative Code.
 Consideration of the indirect impacts of motor vehicles and aircraft traffic regulated under Title II of the Clean Air Act (motor vehicles and aircraft) is not required under this rule.

 R.C.
-119.032 review dates: 09/14/2006 and 12/01/2011
+119.032 review dates: 01/10/2014 and 05/29/2019

 Promulgated Under: 119.03